ThinkR-open/devindocker/README.md

 ### Use {renv} inside Docker and keep installation of packages

 **Note that you need to launch your project with {devindocker} from outside this project.
-Never ever open it again locally (out of a Docker container) if you want to avoid problems with bad and not compatible local {renv} setup.
+Never ever open it again locally (outside a Docker container) if you want to avoid problems with bad and not compatible local {renv} setup.
 It is recommended to create a project dedicated to launch {devindocker} projects.**

 Launch a Docker container with your directory inside.
 This should be a container with RStudio Server inside.
-*Note that you start out of your project, which means you will have to start a new RStudio project if this is your way of working.*
+*Note that you start outside your project, which means you will have to start a new RStudio project if this is your way of working.*
 *Note that packages you install will be kept after you stop the container, as well as RStudio preferences.*